daviscvance/daviscvance.github.io/_posts/2021-03-06-where-passion-comes-from.md

 I didn't start playing guitar out of passion, I believed in the words of great artists that inspired me.
 I didn't go into analytics out of passion, I believed in the power of data and the impact of technology.
-What I experience now is passion for utilizing and creating value to further learn and get closer to impacting the world.
+What I experience now is passion for utilizing data and creating value to further learn and get closer to impacting the world meaningfully.

 Finding stress in hard work instead of passion?
 Its challenging to connect to what you truly believe in, maybe you just had an epiphany or are experiencing someone new that makes you want to change.
 Start local and work bigger.
-I believe in democratizing data at work, but I believe in a lot more important things too that I am not ready for.
+I believe in democratizing data at work, but I believe in a lot more important things too.
 I will continue to work towards those things and be grateful for the journey as I go along.

 What do you think?
 Does passion find you or do you find passion?
 Is passion